 Address your prospect needs.

 The best salespeople are able to build strong ties with their prospects and understand their pain points.
-With a clear understanding of your customer profiles, your salespeople can be even more effective.
+With a clear understanding of your customer profile, your salespeople can be even more effective.

 Harmonize your customer experience.

 It’s critical for each of your customers to have a smooth experience over the course of his or her journey with your business.
 If all your team members are united in their understanding of your customer, it will be easier for them to consistently deliver that experience.

 How to Create a Customer Profile (Step by Step)

 Now that we have got a clearer idea of why customer profiles are important, let’s dive into the step-by-step process you should follow for creating them.

 1. Audit the way your product or service is used.

 First things first: It’s important for you to start the process by auditing the exact ways your product or service is used (and by whom).